Aarontamirat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a read me of shell redirections project
+This is a read me of shell redirections project.